-Cost effective language learning.
-With more than 100 free and low cost tips and over 100 plus Internet resources, you will learn to speak a language without spending a ton of money on plane tickets, tutors and intensive language programs.
+Cost-effective new language learning.
+With more than 100 free and low cost tips and over 100 plus Internet resources, you will learn to speak a new language fast without spending a ton of money on plane tickets, tutors and intensive language programs.
 You don’t have to leave the country or even leave your home.

 Learn faster than from the traditional “memorize and regurgitate” lessons used in schools and universities.

 The language becomes part of your daily life.
 The new language is alive and not just a list of vocabulary words.